udlern/phase1-project/README.md

-As a user, I will be able to click the add a new note button to display however many note text boxes I click the button for As a user, I will be able to type notes into the text box As a user, I will be able to click the delete button and have my notes disappear from the browser
+As a user, I will be able to click the add a new note button to display however many note text boxes I click the button for As a user, I will be able to type notes into the text box As a user, I will be able to click the delete button and have my notes disappear from the browser As a user, I will get an error message displayed if I type in and search a word that is not available on the API As a user, I will get a message displayed next to the label of the word properties for any word properties that aren't available on the API

 Basic Story: a user can type in a word and get a variety of Oxford dictionary information about that word Core Features: user typing in the word in input text box, submitting the word, fetching word data from API, resetting input text box after submit